How Do Inhaled Corticosteroids Work?

 These are not all the possible side effects of ICS use.
 Talk to your doctor about what to expect or if you experience any changes that worry you.

-Things to know about inhaled corticosteroids
+Things to know about inhaled corticosteroids and asthma

 If you take an ICS medication for your asthma, your doctor will likely monitor your blood sugar and bone density and advise that you regularly see an eye doctor.4